andzcr/corelle-website/README.md

 1. Clone the repo.
 2. Open `index.html` in your browser (or use **Live Server** in VS Code for the best experience).
 3. *Note:* The Authentication features require a valid Firebase configuration.
 You may need to create your own Firebase project and replace the keys in `js/main.js`.

----

-*Built with ☕ and a lot of CSS keyframes.*